 - Genzyme: This is a small company, but their Sepramesh devices are subject to big lawsuits.

-- Gore Medical: Gore created Gore-Tex used in hernia mesh devices that have been found to be dangerous, and the company has been a part of lawsuits
+- Gore Medical: Gore-created Gore-Tex is used in hernia mesh devices that are dangerous, and the company has been a part of the lawsuit.

 “When mesh was first invented for hernia repairs, the materials used to create the mesh were hard pieces of plastic.
 Over time, these pieces of plastic contributed to chronic pain”